SU(3) group structure of strange flavor hadrons: introduction

 {\arabic{section}.\arabic{equation}}

-Since Frisch and Stern~\cite{stern33} performed the first measurement of the magnetic moment of the proton and obtained the earliest experimental evidence for the internal structure of the nucleon, and Coleman and Glashow~\cite{cg} predicted the magnetic moments of the baryon octet, there have been many interesting developments concerning the strange flavor structures in the nucleon and the hyperons.
-Recently, the experimental data of the proton strange form factors are available in the SAMPLE~\cite{sample00prl,sample00,sample04} and HAPPEX~\cite{happex01,happex04,happex06prl,happex06plb,happex07} Collaborations, and the predictions for the magnetic moments and strange form factors of the above experimental data and the other octet baryons have been hot issues in the both theoretical and experimental hadron phenomenology~\cite{hong02,hong93,hong93oct,jenkins93plb,hong97, musolf97,musolf98,dong98,williams99,riska00,mckeown01,musolf01, hong03,hong04,gerasimov04,chen04,kim04,zou05,an06,xia08,wang09}.
-Additionally, the measurements of the baryon decuplet magnetic moments were reported for $\mu_{\Delta^{++}}$~\cite{boss} and $\mu_{\Omega^{-}}$~\cite{die} to yield understanding the hyperon structure.
-The (flavor) magnetic moments and decuplet-to-octet transition magnetic moments of the baryon decuplet have been also theoretically investigated in several models~\cite{lein,sch,decup,but,jenkins94plb,jenkins94, jenkins95,jenkins96,linde,lee1,lin2,alie00v,jenkins02prl, kim04prd,lebed04,kim05,hong07}.
+Since Frisch and Stern~\cite{stern33} performed the first measurement of the magnetic moment of the proton and obtained the earliest experimental evidence for the internal structure of the nucleon and Coleman and Glashow~\cite{cg} predicted the magnetic moments of the baryon octet, there have been many interesting developments concerning the strange flavor structures in the nucleon and the hyperons.
+Recently, the experimental data for the proton strange form factors have been made available in the SAMPLE~\cite{sample00prl,sample00,sample04} and HAPPEX~\cite{happex01,happex04,happex06prl,happex06plb,happex07} Collaborations, and the predictions for the magnetic moments and the strange form factors of the above experimental data and the other octet baryons have been hot issues in both theoretical and experimental hadron phenomenology~\cite{hong02,hong93,hong93oct,jenkins93plb,hong97, musolf97,musolf98,dong98,williams99,riska00,mckeown01,musolf01, hong03,hong04,gerasimov04,chen04,kim04,zou05,an06,xia08,wang09}.
+Additionally, measurements of the baryon decuplet magnetic moments were reported for $\mu_{\Delta^{++}}$~\cite{boss} and $\mu_{\Omega^{-}}$~\cite{die} to yield an understanding of the hyperon structure.
+The (flavor) magnetic moments and decuplet-to-octet transition magnetic moments of the baryon decuplet have also been theoretically investigated in several models~\cite{lein,sch,decup,but,jenkins94plb,jenkins94, jenkins95,jenkins96,linde,lee1,lin2,alie00v,jenkins02prl, kim04prd,lebed04,kim05,hong07}.